RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/call.md

 - **Impact statement [max 200 words]:** Explain how access to free RSE time would benefit the project and contribute to its success or broader research goals.

+- **Does the project fall within materials science?:** If "_Yes_" it will be considered for the Royce sponsored funding.

 - **Existing material [max 200 words]:** Briefly explain what existing material you already have: Data, Software, Documentation…

-- **Preferred timeline:** what would be the ideal time distribution of the RSE.
+- **Preferred timeline:** what would be the ideal start date of the RSE.

 **The application should be submitted via the [form](https://forms.gle/5v1XoN2QhRKxQJYS6) no later than the 17:00 BST 10th July
 2026.**